Planning a route

 The RoutePlanningOptions.costModel.avoidOptions.avoidTypes

-parameter specifies elements that the route calculation should try to avoid when determining the route.
-The avoid can be specified multiple times.
+parameter specifies the elements that the route calculation should try to avoid when determining the route.
+An avoid type can be specified multiple times.

 Possible avoids and their corresponding sections are: